kalote/fightdb/readme.md

 ##Registration

-Register using google / facebook auth, or enter the needed information are:
+Register using the needed information:

 - Name
 - Gender